owntone/owntone-server/docs/outputs.md

 Note that if you select Pulseaudio the "card" setting in the config file has no effect.
-Instead all soundcards detected by Pulseaudio will be listed as speakers by forked-daapd.
+Instead all soundcards detected by Pulseaudio will be listed as speakers by OwnTone.

 You can adjust the latency of Pulseaudio playback in the config file.

 ## MP3 network streaming (streaming to iOS)

-You can listen to audio being played by forked-daapd by opening this network stream address in pretty much any music player:
+You can listen to audio being played by OwnTone by opening this network stream address in pretty much any music player:

 `http://[your hostname/ip address]:3689/stream.mp3`

-This is currently the only way of listening to your audio on iOS devices, since Apple does not allow AirPlay receiver apps, and because Apple Home Sharing cannot be supported by forked-daapd.
+This is currently the only way of listening to your audio on iOS devices, since Apple does not allow AirPlay receiver apps, and because Apple Home Sharing cannot be supported by OwnTone.
 So what you can do instead is install a music player app like VLC, connect to the stream and control playback with Remote.